×

 We asked people if there is a lot of crime.
 They answered:

 "Information about the specific crime rate in Mt.
 Moritz is not readily available.
 However, Grenada as a whole is generally considered to be one of the safer Caribbean islands.
 While petty crime such as theft does occur, violent crime is relatively rare, particularly in tourist areas.
-As with any location, it is always recommended to take standard precautions to protect personal safety and belongings," wrote a member in Mt.
+As with any location, it is always recommended to take standard precautions to protect personal safety and belongings," remarked one expat who made the move to Mt.
 Moritz.

 About the Author